-We provide complete dental scaling, polishing, and fluoride treatment.
+We provide complete dental scaling, polishing, fluoride treatment, and dental x-rays.

 Sometimes dental extractions may be required to prevent further complications of dental disease.
 Extractions are required more commonly in older patients, but it is also related to the general oral health regardless of the age.

-Commonly an extraction will be accompanied by short-term pain management for the comfort of your cat and to avoid it going off-food.
+Commonly an extraction will be accompanied by short-term pain management and antibiotics for the comfort and health of your cat during recovery.
+Typically, dental procedures are treated as “day procedures” and your loved one is at home by evening, the same day.
+Recovery is typically one to two weeks.

 Our staff will give you all the required post dental care instructions as well as let you know about the diet recommended by your veterinarian.

 It is always advised to feed your pet some soft food for the first 2-5 days after a dental cleaning, and then continue a dental tartar control diet.

 A short course with a safe antibiotic will typically be needed after most dental procedures and the medication will be dispensed at the time of “patient discharge” from the hospital.

 You are always welcome to contact us with questions at any time.